-This diagram attempts to show that mental health and wellbeing are 'protected' by good environmental factors, positive social and economic circumstances and a person's own ways to cope with life.
+This diagram attempts to show that mental health and wellbeing are 'protected' by good environmental factors, positive social and economic circumstances and a person's own way of coping with life.
 All of these factors, when adverse, can impact negatively on a person's mental health.